FSEmbedded/FusDotnetDemo/README.md

 **Change the IP address in the script to your board IP!**

-If you use Visual Studio, you can execute this script as a "PostBuildEvent", defined in the file dotnetIot_Demo.csproj:
+If you use Visual Studio, you can execute this script as a "PostBuildEvent", defined in the file FusDotnetDemo.csproj:

 ```
 <Target Name="PostBuild" AfterTargets="PostBuildEvent">